Compressing Over-the-Counter Markets: The data

 \begin{itemize} \item Bilateral: $\rho_{b} = \frac{\Delta^b_{red}(G)}{\Delta(G)}$; \item Conservative : $\rho_{c} = \frac{\Delta^c_{red}(G)}{\Delta(G)}$; \item Hybrid : $\rho_{h} = \frac{\Delta^h_{red}(G)}{\Delta(G)}$. \end{itemize}

-In the previous Section, we have established theoretically the following efficiency dominance ordering: bilateral, conservative and hybrid.
-Comparing the efficiency, quantitative results from the three approaches allows us to assess 1) the effect of synchronized multilateral compression (i.e., conservative and hybrid cases) versus asynchronised bilateral compression (i.e., bilateral case)\footnote{The synchronization aspect stems from the fact that both the conservative and hybrid approaches assume coordination among market participants (i.e., they all agree to compress the submitted observed trades at the same time).
-This condition is not necessary in the bilateral compression.} and 2) the effect of relaxing compression tolerances from bilateral to conservative to hybrid approaches.
+The resulting efficiency differences allows us to quantify i) the effect of coordinated multilateral compression (i.e., conservative and hybrid cases) versus asynchronous bilateral compression (i.e., bilateral case)\footnote{The synchronization aspect stems from the fact that both the conservative and hybrid approaches assume coordination among market participants.
+They all agree to compress the submitted observed trades at the same time.
+This condition is not necessary in the bilateral compression.} and ii) the quantitative effect of relaxing compression tolerances from bilateral to conservative to hybrid settings.
+In Appendix~\ref{app-bilateral-market-compression-analysis}, we report the same analysis for bilaterally compressed markets in order to quantify excess and compression efficiency beyond the bilateral redundancy.
+Results remain qualitatively robust.

-Second, we analyze markets after bilateral compression.
-In derivatives market, participants, specially dealers, offset some positions by simply writing a symmetric contract in the opposite direction with the same counterparty.
-Analyzing the bilaterally compressed market thus allows us to quantify excess and compression efficiency beyond the redundancy incurred by this specific behavior.
-As such, we similarly analyze (i) dealer-customer network characteristics, (ii) excess statistics and (iii) efficiency of two compression approaches: conservative and hybrid compression.
-Doing so, we are thus able to quantify the marginal gains from syncronized multilateral compression once all market participants have maximally compressed their positions using only their local information.
-More broadly, comparing results from applying multilateral compression on the original market and on the bilaterally compressed market, we are able to quantify the potential losses in excess reduction due to the sequence of bilateral-then-multilateral compression.
+Finally, we compare results from applying multilateral compression on the original market and on the bilaterally compressed market.
+Doing so quantifies the potential losses in efficiency due to a sequence of bilateral-then-multilateral compression which bears policy design implications.